makerdao/community/processes/executive-copy-review-checklist.md

 ## Final Checks

 - [ ] Read the executive copy in full, with the above checklists and general readability in mind.
 Raise any issues with the author.

+## Atlas Active Element Updates

+- [ ] Check if any Atlas active elements will need to be updated if this executive proposal passes

+- [ ] If yes
+	- [ ] Check that a PR to the next-gen-atlas repository has been opened by the author.
+	- [ ] Check that all values being changed by the executive proposal have been correctly updated in the Sky Atlas document.
+	- [ ] If all present, approve the PR so that it can be merged as soon as the executive proposal has executed.